akaza21/vaccine-route/README.md

-# VacineRoute
+# VaccineRoute
-VacRoute is an online vaccination center tracker which can track vaccination centers around you and show you the optimum route to reach the center.
+Vaccine Route is an online vaccination center tracker which can track vaccination centers around you and show you the optimum route to reach the center.